GDPR compliance: 3 must-do’s for enterprise maintenance

 Data management will face close scrutiny under GDPR, and businesses will need to routinely audit their systems to ensure the right management practices remain in place.
 Auditing reports should be generated on a regular basis to document where personal data is located and how it is stored, as well as documenting the processes for managing and securing this data.
 Methods for acquiring consumer consent should also be addressed in these audits, and enterprises will have to explain how their stored data is used for business purposes.

 According to Information Age, this information is often referred to as a golden record documenting all available information about consumer data storage.
 If regulators come knocking, these auditing documents will be invaluable in defending your practices and proving your business has remained in compliance.

 Test your response plan for a data breach

 Under GDPR, companies have a 72-hour window to report a data breach or other violation.
 This time frame requires businesses to quickly identify, assess and report violations if they want to minimize the penalties they face.

 With that in mind, organizations should set up a procedure for handling these reports.
 Response teams should be established and tasked with leading the investigation and reporting process.
 IT must be able to quickly coordinate strategies to fix the breach or violation, and this action should be documented in reports submitted to regulators.
 Quick, efficient and organized responses to noncompliance issues will show that your organization takes GDPR seriously — and it will help foster a company culture committed to these new privacy policies.

 The General Data Protection Regulation is uncharted territory for many businesses, but information and resources are available through the GDPR website to help businesses come into compliance.
-Once your business is set to meet the May 25 deadline, turn your focus to strategies that will support compliance and sustain these new efforts to protect consumer data.
+Now that you have met the May 25 deadline (hopefully), turn your focus to strategies that will support compliance and sustain these new efforts to protect consumer data.